What are the characteristics of parametric design?

 After the client approves the design, the final step is the technical post-processing phase in which manual checks are made, for example, where utility installations will go.
 This is performed by, or in cooperation with the architect, contractor, or structural engineer.
 After this check is complete, the design is finalized.

-Once the design phase is complete, CyBe’s Chysel software prepares the design for 3D printing.
+Once the design phase is complete, CyBe’s Chysel software prepares the 3D house design for 3D printing.
 Here, the technician will optimize the printing process by choosing the start point, determining the fewest printing coordinates necessary, and setting the height and width of the concrete layers.
 When finished, the design is exported and is ready for CyBe’s Robot to print.